-Additional BI RADS category 4 and 5 diagnostic workup.
+Additional BIRADS 4 and 5 categories: Diagnostic workup.

 Radiologists use a BI RADS classification system to categorise breast screening results.
 The BI RADS stands for Breast Imaging Reporting and Data System and was developed by the American College of Radiology

 Each BI RADS category reflects an increased suspicion in the interpretation of the radiologist for the likelihood of being diagnosed with breast cancer.
-So, there are seven different mammogram, ultrasound and mri BI RADS assessment categories.
+So, there are seven different mammograms, ultrasound and MRI BI RADS assessment categories.
 However, there are really only four possible outcomes.

 - There could be additional imaging studies right away (ultrasound, MRI, or more detailed breast mammogram with extra views).

-- Or, the radiologists recommends a patient for a ‘short interval’ follow-up mammogram, this is usually in about 6 months time
+- Or, the radiologists recommend a patient for a ‘short interval’ follow-up mammogram, this is usually in about 6 months time

 - Finally, if the mammogram is worrying the radiologist may request an immediate biopsy.

-So, the positive predictive value of category 4 breast abnormalities on mammogram is between 23% and 34%.
+So, the positive predictive value of BIRADS 4 breast abnormalities on a mammogram is between 23% and 34%.
 This is not all that high at all.

-With experience, a radiologist learns to fine tune their own diagnostic techniques.
-So, as a result radiologists send less patients for breast biopsy.
+With experience, a radiologist learns to fine-tune their own diagnostic techniques.
+So, as a result, radiologists send fewer patients for breast biopsy.
 Hopefully, only patients who are the most suspicious for breast cancer will have a biopsy.